 Prevalence of Disease –

-Prevalence of Disease is determined when prevalence of disease in persons with the exposure is compared with the prevalence of disease in persons without the exposure.
+Prevalence of Disease is determined when the prevalence of the disease in persons with the exposure is compared with the prevalence of disease in persons without the exposure.

 Prevalence of disease in exposed and Prevalence of disease in non-exposed can be calculated as follows: